boltops-tools/terraspace-docs/_docs/dsl.md

 Terraspace supports an optional Ruby DSL.
 It gives you access to the full power of Ruby, when HCL is not enough for your purposes.

-Note: The DSL interface is still being developed and may change.
+Note: The DSL interface may change.

 ## Examples